2025 Toronto International Film Festival: Controversy

 On August 13, 2025 (a month before the festival), organizers of the festival withdrew the invitation to screen the Israeli documentary The Road Between Us: The Ultimate Rescue, which depicts rescue efforts by retired Major General Noam Tibon during the October 7 attacks in southern Israel.
 The cancellation cited a copyright claim, stating that the filmmakers did not obtain permission to use video footage recorded by Hamas during the attacks and concerns over possible disruptions as the reason for the decision.
 Critics noted that Hamas is designated as a terrorist organization by the Government of Canada, and argued that the decision effectively required Israeli filmmakers to seek approval from a group officially recognized as such in order to depict these events.
 Festival organizers defended their decision noting that they need to protect the festival from any potential copyright issues, and they impose this requirement on all films exhibited at the festival to either show copyright clearances or provide an indemnity to protect the festival from legal liability in the event that a copyright lawsuit is launched over the film's screening.

 On August 14, 2025, following public criticism and discussions with the filmmakers, the organizers reversed their decision and reinstated the documentary in the festival's lineup.

+Canada's Top Ten

+The festival's annual Canada's Top Ten list, selecting the ten best Canadian feature and short films of the year, was announced on January 6, 2026.